cloudmesh-community/book/chapters/cloud/virsh.md

-# Manage VM guests with virsh :o:
+# Manage VM guests with virsh :o2:

 ![No](images/no.png)
 ![Question](images/question.png)